-Dhaka's air quality continues to be in the 'good' category.
+Dhaka's air quality continues to be in the 'good' zone.

 An AQI between 101 and 200 is considered 'unhealthy', particularly for sensitive groups.